ECSE accepts applications for the Master of Science and the Doctor of Philosophy in Electrical Engineering and Computer & Systems Engineering.

 If a student elects not to accept admission (either with or without aid) the first time it is offered, there is no guarantee that admission and/or aid will be awarded in a future semester.
 Typically we do not defer admission with aid decisions to a future semester except in rare cases.
 Applicants who wish to defer to a future semester must contact the Admissions office directly.
 They will be expected to re-apply and may need to supply additional documentation.

 Financial aid is available in the form of Teaching Assistantships (TA), Research Assistantships (RA) and Graduate Fellowships.
 These are awarded to top applicants who are interested in pursuing the MS and/or PhD and are a good match with our research and our faculty.
 It should be noted that preference on aid is given to those who already possess a master's degree and are seeking the PhD.
 The largest amount of aid is awarded to those starting in the fall semester, but TA and RA awards may also be made in the spring as they become available.
 It is also important to note that financial aid is given only to full-time students and is based on previous academic performance, not on need.
 Students must have a minimum 3.3 GPA to be eligible for TA consideration.
-Master's only students, particularly those seeking the MEng, should expect to fund their own education through personal funds, student loans or other external sources.
+Master's only students should expect to fund their own education through personal funds, student loans or other external sources.

 Students who enroll without aid may apply for support in future semesters but should be aware that funding opportunities are extremely limited and in no way guaranteed.
 They should plan to finance their entire education on their own.
 International students who are admitted without aid must provide official bank documents showing they have enough funds to support their educational expenses (tuition, books, fees and personal living expenses) before an I-20 can be issued.